 Essentially, it's an insurance policy that provides your family or designated beneficiary a sum of money in the event of your death.
 In exchange, you pay a monthly payment (premium) in order to insure yourself.
 This provides you peace of mind that your family will not have to worry about finances after you’re gone.

 Overall, insurance can be a great value if you find the right plan.
 Premiums will vary greatly by plan and provider and depend on both what you’re looking for and your own age, lifestyle, and health.
-Many times, however, it can cost as little as a few pence per day to insure yourself.
-Of course, the worse your health the more pricey it can get - so do make sure to compare your life insurance quotes.
+Many times, however, it can cost as little as a few pence per day to insure yourself (and sometimes, you even get a free gift).
+Of course, the worse your health the more pricey it can get - so do make sure to compare the UKs best life insurance companies and quotes.

 This will also vary greatly by plan and provider.
 Policies can be as low as £10,000 or well over £1 million.
 Generally speaking, the higher your premium, the more coverage you will have.

 No. Most policies do not cover injury or disability, even if the insured can no longer work.
 It typically does not cover illness either, and it’s difficult to get coverage if you have serious pre-existing conditions.

 However, some policies will pay out in the case of certain terminal illnesses.

 Most providers will include exclusions in their policies to mitigate risk.
 These are certain circumstances under which the insurance plan will not pay out to your beneficiaries.
 They vary by plan but usually include suicide, war, fraud, illegal activity, and drug use.